ScepticFlare/crm_backend/README.md

 - Team
 - All

-Access-control logic is centralized so that authorization rules can be applied consistently across CRM operations.
+Access-control logic is centralized so authorization rules can be applied consistently across CRM operations.

 ## CRM Modules